Bluetooth Smart Vs ANT+ Devices

 As one who tests a lot of products, I thought it would be a great time to discuss Bluetooth Smart Vs ANT+ and why you might want to choose one method of communication over the other.

-I never really ran into many problems until the end of 2017 when I had multiple devices all connecting to each other.
+I never really ran into many problems with Bluetooth connections until the end of 2017 when I had multiple devices all connecting and talking to each other.

 - Cadence sensor: measures cadence